futurecrew/DeepRL/env/torcs/INSTALL.md

-## This guide shows how to install torcs environment in Ubuntu.
+## This guide shows how to install Torcs environment in Ubuntu.

 - This project is tested in python-2.7 and Ubuntu 14.04.
   <br>